• Skip to primary navigation

 Does coquito have eggs?

-What makes coquito so rich and creamy is the mixture of sweetened condensed milk and coconut milk.
-No eggs!
+Coquito is rich and creamy because of the mixture of sweetened condensed milk, cream of coconut and coconut milk.
+No raw eggs!
 How can anything with sweetened condensed milk not be good?

 One very important note: coquito tastes much better cold, so make sure you allow plenty of time between preparation and serving.
 I normally like to allow 4-6 hours.
-Make sure you stir it before you serve it.
-Don't leave it in the fridge longer than 2 days.
+Make sure you shake it up before you serve it.
+Don't leave it in the fridge for longer than 2 days.
 Enjoy it fresh if possible.

 a closeup of coquito with cinnamon with cinnamon sticks and pitchers in the back